 The majority of manufacturing sectors, including the automotive, aerospace, electronics, appliance and military industries, utilize gaskets in their production methods.
 Made of deformable material, a gasket is a sealing device usually designed in the form of a ring or sheet.
 They create a pressure-tight seam between multiple stationary components, relying on a compression seal to prevent unwanted gas or liquid emissions.
 Often times, these seals are intended to be resistant to pressure, temperature fluctuations and in some instances, electrical or electromagnetic forces.
 A gasket uses compression, so it is generally more malleable than the components it joins and is able to conform to the shape of the harder surfaces between which it is placed.

-Within different industries, there are plenty of different types of hoses, all used for various purposes.
+Within different industries, there are plenty of different types of hoses, all of which have various purposes.
 There isn’t really such thing as “the best hose”, only a hose that can do its job and do it right.
-We here at Bryan Hose have possibly every hose you could require to get your job done the most efficient way possible.
-In this article I am going to cover with you the more popular hoses that work like a charm for the purpose you’re looking for.
+Bryan Hose has possibly every hose you could require to perform your job in the most efficient way possible.
+We will discuss the different types of industrial hoses, as well as the more popular hoses for specific applications.

 What is a Gasket?